deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 ## TL;DR: Just tell me the proper way to do it

+With the current latest PowerShell version, v7.3.6, there are still nuances to using PowerShell native classes and enums in modules.
+The easiest way to avoid the issues they pose is to simply not use them.
+Instead, use C# classes and enums in your PowerShell modules.

+C# classes and enums:

+- Can be defined in their own files and dot-sourced into the psm1 file.
+- Allow module consumers to use `Import-Module` and still have full access to the class/enum types.

-If you are using PowerShell native classes and enums:
+If you decide to still use PowerShell native classes and enums:

 1. Define your classes and enums directly in the `.psm1` file.
    Do _NOT_ define them in a separate file and include them in the psm1 file via dot-sourcing or any other method.
-1. When importing a module that uses classes or enums into your scripts, use the `using module` command ([MS docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_using?view=powershell-7.3#module-syntax)), not `Import-Module`.
+1. When importing a module that uses classes or enums into your scripts, use the `using module` command ([MS docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_using#module-syntax)), not `Import-Module`.

-If you do not follow these 2 rules, then you may run into build or runtime errors like:
+If you do not follow these 2 rules with PowerShell native classes/enums, then you may run into build or runtime errors like:

 > Unable to find type [MyClass/MyEnum]

-To easily avoid these errors and not have to remember the specific rules around defining and including classes/enums and importing modules, use C# classes and enums instead of PowerShell native classes and enums.
-C# classes/enums can be defined in their own files, and allow end-users to use `Import-Module` and still have full access to the class/enum types.

 ## What is a PowerShell native class and enum?